 When your body doesn’t have enough thyroid hormone, your thyroid gland goes into overdrive.
-To meet the body’s demand for thyroid hormone, this gland adds new cells, which leads to the enlargement of your thyroid.
+To meet the body’s demand for thyroid hormone, the thyroid gland expands, which leads to the enlargement of your thyroid.
 If this process goes unchecked, it leads to a

 Since your thyroid gland controls your metabolism, not having enough iodine in your system can lead to

-People with higher thyroid hormone levels do better on tests, and scientists have discovered that healthy thyroid activity is associated with increased cognitive ability.
+higher thyroid hormone levels do better on tests, and scientists have discovered that healthy thyroid activity is associated with increased cognitive ability.
 Low thyroid levels can actually impede the

 Hair and Skin Benefits